-When completing your VAT3 return, there are some question to be answered.
+When completing your VAT3 return, you need to answer some questions.

-If you answered yes to the questions about sales of goods or supplies then you have to file a VIES return.
+If you answered yes to these questions then you have to file a VIES return.

 Typically, if you get the letter from Revenue asking you to submit a VIES return, it means that you ticked the box saying that you had sales of goods or services to other EU Countries but you haven’t submitted a VIES return.

 The easiest way to file a VIES return is by using ROS.